vacancy/PreciseRoIPooling/README.md

 For a better illustration, we illustrate RoI Pooling, RoI Align and PrRoI Pooing in the following figure.
 More details including the gradient computation can be found in our paper.

 <center><img src="./_assets/prroi_visualization.png" width="80%"></center>

-**Causion**: To install the library, please `git clone` the repository instead of downloading the zip file, since source files inside the folder `./pytorch/prroi_pool/src/` are symbol-linked.
-Downloading the repository as a zip file will break these symbolic links.

 ## Implementation